ManimCommunity/manim/docs/source/contributing/testing.rst

 - ``control_data/``:

-  Here control data is saved.
-These are generally frames that we expect to see.
-In ``control_data/graphical_units_data/`` are all the .npz (represented the last frame) used in graphical unit tests videos, and in ``control_data/videos_data/`` some .json used to check videos.
+  The directory containing control data; these are the expected and correct frame data for each test.
+In ``control_data/graphical_units_data/`` are all the
+  .npz (represented the last frame) used in graphical unit tests videos, and in ``control_data/videos_data/`` some .json used to check videos.

 - ``test_graphical_units/``:

-  For tests related to visual items that can appear in media
+  Contains graphical tests.

 - ``test_scene_rendering/``:

-  For tests that need to render a scene in a way or another.
-For example, CLI flags (end-to-end tests).
+  For tests that need to render a scene in some way, such as tests for CLI flags (end-to-end tests).

 - ``utils/``:

-  Useful internal functions used by pytest to test.
+  Useful internal functions used by pytest.

   ..
 Note:: fixtures are not contained here, they are in ``conftest.py``.

 - ``helpers/``:

-  Helper function for developers to setup graphical/video tests.
+  Helper functions for developers to setup graphical/video tests.

 Adding a New Test
 -----------------